Canada >> Provinces >> Nunavut

 With immigration patterns, there were growing proportions of the population who reported religious affiliations other than Christian.
 These religions included Muslims, Hindus, Sikhs, Jews, and Buddhists.

-In 2021, people who identified themselves as Muslim made up 0.5% of the population, Hindu 0.2%, and Jews 0.1%.
+In 2021, people who identified themselves as Muslim made up 0.5% of the population, Hindus 0.2%, and Jews 0.1%.
 Indigenous religion is followed by 0.5% and Other smaller faiths are 0.4% of the population.

 ReligionNumbersPercentage